nhnifong/neufangled-site/docs/anchor_build_guide.md

 ![](images/ag/image3.png){ loading=lazy, width=45% }
 ![](images/ag/image14.png){ loading=lazy, width=45% }

+There is a cutaway on the top face from which you can more easily access the pully wheel set screw with an allen wrench.
 Loosen the set screws on the aluminum wheel and adjust it's depth until the wheel runs as quietly as possible.
 Retighten.

 ![](images/ag/image19.png){ loading=lazy, width=45% }